The Measurement Process in Local Quantum Theory and the EPR Paradox: Concluding remarks

 One should compare the necessity of the last limit with the results of the Araki Yanase analysis \cite{dopl12} , whereby the additivity of angular momentum is compatible with the conventional description of the measurement process only in the limit where the measurement involves a volume extended to the whole space.

-Strictly speaking, taking those limits independently from one another does not seem physically possible: if we are interested in the limit where decoherence becomes exact, the time needed for the evolution of $M\mathcal A$ to one of the final disjoint states has to be taken into account as well, and that time will be infinite (especially in a relativistic theory, since if $M\mathcal A$ contains infinitely many microscopic constituents, it has to be infinitely extended, and the return to equilibrium would require infinite time).
-But an appropriately tuned joint limit might well exist.
+Strictly speaking, taking those limits independently from one another does not seem physically possible: if we are interested in the limit where decoherence becomes exact, the time needed for the evolution of $M\mathcal A$ to one of the final disjoint states has to be taken into account as well, and that time, though in practice negligeably small, strictly speaking will be infinite (especially in a relativistic theory, since if $M\mathcal A$ contains infinitely many microscopic constituents, it has to be infinitely extended, and the return to equilibrium would require infinite time).

-The Einstein Podolski Rosen Paradox seems to arise as the result of all those limits; and certainly the limit $R \rightarrow \infty $ {\itshape destroys the local character of our measurement}.
-If they are not taken, any physical state would be found totally unaffected by a local measurement as far as that state would be tested with observables which are localised spacelike away from the region of that local measurement.

-But, as discussed in the Introduction, a careful comparison is needed with the setting of the experiments, notably by A.Aspect \cite{dopl13}; especially with the tests ``of the third generation'', of Bell's inequalities, with pairs of entangled photons, with spacelike separated detection events, where violations by $9$ standard deviations were found.

-At first sight those experimental results seem to contradict our picture, but one ought to understand whether the actual size of the experimental setting should not play the role of the localisation of our $W$'s, and whether the preferred Lorentz system is not precisely chosen by the whole experimental setting, rather than by an individual detection event.
-In these cases, of course, there would be no contradiction.

-On the other side, the picture of the operation "adding the measurement apparatus to the observed system" as a {\itshape localised operation} opens the door to other paradoxes.

-For instance, as it is implicit in the foregoing discussion, in the EPR type experiment where the two photons are in the superposition of two states where they are both with right handed resp. left handed circular polarisations, spacelike separated measurements might well find one left and the other right handed polarised; a single charged particle coming from a far away source in a state which can well be approximated as a plane wave over a large spacetime region, which includes two spacelike separated regions where two counters are located and activated, might well be detected by {\itshape both} counters, with a practically negligible but non zero probability.

-Similar conclusions sound so striking and absurd because we mix in our thoughts the picture of the nonrelativistic or idealised world of single (or finitely many) particle physics, with the picture of localised operations in spacetime.
-The first picture requires implicitly a global knowledege of our states, and leaves room only to a formal, nonrelativistic notion of localisation (Newton-Wigner and alike) which has no relation to the relativistic notion of localised operations and observables, as formulated in Quantum Field Theory; while in the second picture the notion of single particle, or of number of particles, appears as a global, asymptotic notion which can be specified locally only in approximate terms (cf e.g. \cite{dopl21}).